wodzik/virtualhost.sh/README.md

-This is fork from: https://github.com/pgib/virtualhost.sh and there from the ubuntu branch: https://github.com/pgib/virtualhost.sh/tree/ubuntu the changes are now in ubuntu-symfony branch
+This is fork from: https://github.com/pgib/virtualhost.sh and there from the ubuntu branch: https://github.com/pgib/virtualhost.sh/tree/ubuntu

+The changes are now in ubuntu-symfony branch.

 It adds a installer script for symfony 1.4 that afterwards calls a modified version of this neat virtualhost creator script.
 Its designed for Ubuntu.